AlacrisIO/alacrity/README.md

 specially compiling protocols for particular blockchain platforms with expressive message constraints.

-XXX Yes, but then, there is also a concept of context-dependent
+FRR Yes, but then, there is also a concept of context-dependent
     validity, that is not captured by the internal structure of the message alone, but also by the current State, i.e. you can't withdraw more than you have in your account.
 Maybe we need two